Quick Facts: March-N-Chop

 How many march-n-chops should I do?

-For cardio conditioning, perform 3-4 sets of 30-45 seconds with 15-20 seconds of rest between sets.
-For core-focused work at a slower tempo, aim for 3 sets of 12-16 reps per side.
-Beginners should start with 2 sets of 20 seconds and build up as coordination and endurance improve.
+For cardiovascular conditioning, perform 3-4 sets of 30-45 seconds with 45-60 seconds of rest between sets.
+For rotational core work at a slower tempo, aim for 3 sets of 12-16 reps per side with 60 seconds rest.
+Beginners should start with 2-3 sets of 20-30 seconds, rest 60-90 seconds, and limit total sessions to 10-15 minutes 2-3 times per week, then build up as coordination and aerobic capacity improve.

 Can march-n-chops replace traditional ab exercises?